Google Apps for Education

 GAE allows users to access their mail, calendar, documents, etc. anywhere the internet is available.
 With GAE users have the option of using the Gmail web client or to continue using the email client they are currently using (Outlook, Entourage, etc.)

-Attention Students: If you need assistance with logging into your mail account for the first time, please contact the IT Help Desk at (608) 363-2067, be sure to provide a phone number or non-Beloit College email address so we can contact you.
+Attention Students: If you need assistance with logging into your mail account for the first time, please contact the IT Support at (608) 363-2067, be sure to provide a phone number or non-Beloit College email address so we can contact you.

 Users can link directly to the different core sections of GAE.